cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-teardown.md

 # Overview

-It's also possible to delete the Manager and its accompanying resources (the servers, networks, security groups and any other resources that were configured within the manager blueprint) via the CLI.
+It's also possible to delete the Manager and its accompanying resources (the servers, networks, security groups and any other resource that was configured within the Manager Blueprint) via the CLI.

 # Step 11: Teardown the management environment